 Cancer of the large intestine

-Colon cancer may be prevented through regular screening with colonoscopy or stool test (fecal occult blood test).
-This is because screening test can detect colon polyp even when patients do not have any symptom such as passing out visible blood or tummy pain.
-Removal of colon polyp via colonoscopy may then prevent progression of the polyp into colon cancer.
+Colon cancer may be prevented through regular screening with a colonoscopy or stool test (fecal occult blood test).
+This is because screening tests can detect colon polyps even when patients do not have any symptoms such as passing out visible blood or stomach pain.
+Removal of colon polyp via colonoscopy may then prevent the progression of the polyp into colon cancer.

 Mount Elizabeth Hospital

 Our clinic is located at Mount Elizabeth Hospital (Orchard) within the famed Orchard Road shopping belt.
 For over 40 years, Mount Elizabeth Hospital (Orchard) has been the leading medical hub in Asia Pacific providing cutting edge medical services to patients in Singapore as well as those from all around the region.